mcgillij/noita_save_manager/README.md

 # Noita save manager

-Small save-game manager written for usage with Noita.
+Small save-game manager written for usage with Noita works in Linux or Windows.

 # Screenshot